 Since their inception, EAPs have expanded their services to meet the needs of today’s workforce, including providing support for marital/family issues, work stress, and legal counseling.
 As effective as EAPs can be in addressing some of the problems employees face, employers are partnering with WorkLife to complement and enhance their traditional benefits for these five key reasons:

 WorkLife responds to the unique challenges faced by lower-wage workers.
 WorkLife has identified that affording housing and food, accessing adequate health insurance coverage, and mental/behavioral health concerns are some of the biggest challenges faced by the employees we serve.
-Many of these challenges are rooted in Colorado’s high cost of living, expensive housing market, and costly healthcare—making it difficult for lower-wage workers to keep their heads above water.
+Many of these challenges are rooted in the high cost of living, expensive housing market, and costly healthcare—making it difficult for lower-wage workers to keep their heads above water.
 WorkLife is equipped to handle these challenges, which often fall outside of the scope of an EAP.
 And because we’re a non-profit, WorkLife can provide your employees with small dollar cash assistance so financial emergencies don’t set them back for months.

 Pie Chart 1: 2017 EAP and Wellness Trends and Analysis Report by Chestnut Global Partners (CGP) | Pie Chart 2: Aggregate data from all WorkLife Employer Members in Quarter 2 of 2019 | *Healthcare includes no health care coverage/inadequate coverage/lack of access to healthcare services and mental/behavioral health concerns.